 In Alaska, our lives are closely intertwined with flora, fauna and the environment.
 This gallery focuses on earth and life sciences including geology and geography, with an emphasis on zoology.
 Exhibits include:

 CREATURES NEAR AND FAR

 Anchorage sits in one of the world's most active earthquake zones.
 Structures here must withstand strong quakes.
-At the shake table, erect a building, program an earthquake and observe how well your building withstands the tremors.
+At the shake table, erect a building, choose an earthquake and observe how well your building withstands the tremors.

-Toward the end of the last Ice Age, melting glaciers in the Cook Inlet region laid down a deposit known as Bootlegger's Cove Clay.
+Toward the end of the last Ice Age, melting glaciers in the Cook Inlet region laid down a deposit known as Bootlegger's Cove clay.
 It is "sensitive clay."
 Shaking during strong earthquakes temporarily turns the clay from a material that can support buildings into flowing ooze.
 Use this model to see firsthand how Bootlegger Cove clay liquefies when it’s disturbed by tremors.

 Sponsored by ConocoPhillips